-- The LCOC is strongly encouraged to reduce the costs of the congress as far as possible, including the costs of social events, such as the congress dinner, in order that student members can participate.
-This may be achieved by selecting modest venues and perhaps subsidising the congress dinner for students. - 2.
+- The LCOC is strongly encouraged to reduce the costs of the congress as far as possible, including the costs of social events, such as the congress dinner, in order that student members and other members with low income can participate.
+This may be achieved by selecting modest venues and perhaps subsidising the congress dinner for students and other low income members. - 2.
 To encourage membership, it is recommended that registration fees for both Annual Congresses and regional meetings are lower for ISAE members than for non-members.
 Local organisers are asked to check that delegates who register as ISAE members are paid-up Society members and if not, to require them to pay the higher non-member registration fee. - 3.
-Students, unemployed and retired ISAE members should be offered a reduced registration fee, but the amount of the reduction is decided by the LCOC. - 4.
+Students, unemployed and retired ISAE members should be offered a reduced registration fee, but the amount of the reduction is decided by the LCOC.
+Further reduced fees should be offered to participants from low and/or middle income countries (according to World Bank classification). - 4.
 Members of the LCOC should be entitled to free registration, although the ability to provide this may depend upon levels of sponsorship and the desire to keep registration fees low. - 5.
 Local organisers should arrange with accommodation providers that delegates booking congress accommodation pay only a deposit (rather than the full cost) at the time of booking.
 If this is not possible, organisers should clearly state on the Congress website that full payment will be taken at the time of booking. - 6.
 The LCOC should strive to make the budget of the congress balance, i.e. no profits and no losses. - 7.
 If the annual congress makes a profit the money should go preferentially to the Congress Attendance Fund (see below).
 At Council's discretion, small losses (up to GBP 3000) may be covered by the Society.
 ISAE may, in exceptional circumstances (e.g. the cancellation of the congress), cover any loss a congress may have up to a maximum of GBP 10,000 or half of the ISAE's reserves, as determined annually in the Treasurer's report to the AGM, whichever is less. - 8.
 Each year, after the previous congress has taken place and after the AGM, the Senior Vice-President shall, after consultation with the Treasurer, advise, in writing, the LCOC of the next congress of the amount to which the ISAE is underwriting the congress (i.e. agreeing to cover losses, if necessary).
 This timing of the decision ensures that two congresses are not underwritten simultaneously. - 9.
 ISAE does not usually underwrite congresses organised jointly between various organisations and in such cases, the organisations are expected to meet any losses, and any profits will go to them and not to ISAE. - 10.
 In the event of late cancellation of a congress e.g. as a consequence of a disease outbreak or acts of terrorism, ISAE retains the right (by 'force majeure') to retain congress registration fees to cover outstanding expenses, if absolutely necessary.